ASAC-DotNet-Group1/HR-Management-System/API-Routes.md

     This route allows the user to delete a specific attendance report by using the id for that specific ID for that report.

++ GET: /api/Attendaces/Year/{year}/Month/{month}

+    This route allows the user to get all of the attendances that is registered and entered in the database in a specific month and year.

++ GET: /api/Attendaces/Employee/{id}/Year/{year}/Month/{month}

+    This route allows the user to get all of the attendances for a specific employee that is registered and entered in the database in a specific month and year.

 + POST: /api/Attendaces/Arrival/{id}

     This route allows the user to take his attendance when he arrives to the company by using his ID and it will be saved in the database.